gumaerc-testorg/18.06sc-fall-2011/content/pages/positive-definite-matrices-and-applications/positive-definite-matrices-and-minima.md

 {{< tdopen >}}

 In calculus, the second derivative decides whether a critical point of _y_(_x_) is a minimum.
 For functions of multiple variables, the test is whether a matrix of second derivatives is positive definite.
-In this session we learn several ways of testing for positive definiteness and also how the shape of the graph of _ƒ_(x) = x_T A_x is determined by the entries of _A_.
+In this session we learn several ways of testing for positive definiteness and also how the shape of the graph of _ƒ_(x) = x_{{< sup "T" >}} A_x is determined by the entries of _A_.

 {{< tdclose >}}